Tameside Oldham and Glossop Mind Privacy and Cookies Policy

 • Performance cookies collect anonymous information about how you use our site, like which pages are visited most.

-• Functionality cookies collect anonymous information that remember choices you make to improve your experience, like your text size or location.
+• Functionality cookies collect anonymous information that remembers choices you make to improve your experience, like your text size or location.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.

-• Targeting or advertising cookies collect information about your browsing habits in order to make advertising relevant to you and your interests.
+• Targeting or advertising cookies collect information about your browsing habits to make advertising relevant to you and your interests.
 As such if you visit the Mind website you may then be more likely to see adverts about Mind’s work on other websites as your browsing suggests that this is an area of interest.

 No cookies, please